 Definition of a small house

 A small house is is defined as being a 1000 square feet or less.
 As of 2012 the average cost of such a home was between $20,000 to $50,000.
 Such narrow confines and limited budgets require ingenuity and creative design skills.
 These small homes have sparked a spate of innovations including unique approaches to heating, cooling and waste removal.
-Clever ways of utilizing vertical space to maximize storage, as well as developing new technologies such as flat panel heaters, are just some of the ways architects and designers have leveraged the limited available space.
-Additionally, many of these house are so small that they are on wheels and can be easily transported from one location to another.
+Utilizing vertical space to maximize storage and technologies such as flat panel heaters, are ways architects have leveraged the limited available space.
+Many of these houses are so small that they are on wheels.
+This allows for easy transportation from one location to another.

 Challenges to smaller homes